 lthough limiting tech time overall is important, Delfs stresses that mealtime and bedtime should always be “no technology zones.”
 To help keep everyone in the family accountable, set up a box where everyone can dump their devices before meals and lights-out.

-January, with its air of change and excitement, is the perfect time to dial back your digital dependence.
+Now is the perfect time to dial back your digital dependence.
 But instead of expecting yourself (or your partner or kids) to unplug with no alternative diversions, suggest new activities.
 Here are some easy and really quite delightful ways to enjoy moments unplugged.

 Going solo: Although it’s tempting to answer emails over lunch, eating mindfully leads to feeling full for longer.
 If weather permits, head outside and enjoy the sights and sounds of nature as a side to your salad.
-Otherwise, enjoy a cozy indoor meal with coworkers.

 For families: Research has supported what parents know intuitively: Unplugged family meals are important for kids’ health and development.
 To help kids feel more invested in family meals, involve them in meal planning and preparation.